-All movement and looking will be done using the mouse.
-In a nutshell, there are three basic movements that can be done, all need the 'view' key to be pressed (default left Alt).
+Depending on the active controller, moving will be done differently, but all are activated using the view mode key (default left Alt).
 When this key is held, the red focus frame will turn yellow.
-These movements are listed next:

 Linux Note: Left Super (aka "Windows" or Apple key) and the Z key are also the view key as the Alt key is usually bound by the Window Manager.